thindil/steamsky/README.md

 Of course, you can set all parameters together: `./steamsky.sh --datadir=somedir/ --savedir=otherdir/ --docdir=anotherdir/`

 Paths to directories can be absolute or relative where file `steamsky` is.
+For Windows, use `steamsky.exe` instead `./steamsky.sh`.

 ## Modify game
 For detailed informations about modifying various game elements or debugging